NYUDataBootcamp/Book/README.md

 ## License

 This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of our license see our [license](https://github.com/NYUDataBootcamp/Book/blob/master/LICENSE), or for more information visit the Creative Commons [website](http://creativecommons.org/licenses/by/4.0/).
+The text of which can be found [here](https://github.com/NYUDataBootcamp/Book/blob/master/LICENSE), or, for more information about what it means, you should visit the Creative Commons [website](http://creativecommons.org/licenses/by/4.0/).